peppermintpatty5/pocket-youtube/README.md

 </Directory>
 ```

 Restart Apache for your changes to take effect.
-Your video library should then be visible at [http://localhost/videos/](http://localhost/videos/).
+Your videos should then be visible at [http://localhost/videos/](http://localhost/videos/).

 ```sh
 service apache2 restart